bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 Each event includes a monotonic cursor that establishes a total ordering across all repository changes from a given host.
 This ordering enables reliable event replay and ensures that consumers can maintain consistent state even when reconnecting after network interruptions.

-AT allows consumers to maintain fully-verified copies of repository records without storing the underlying merkle tree structure, providing an efficient method for applications that need authenticated content access without the overhead of complete repository replication.
+AT allows consumers to maintain fully-verified copies of repository records without storing the underlying Merkle tree structure, providing an efficient method for applications that need authenticated content access without the overhead of complete repository replication.

 ## Cursors {#cursors}